dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/database.rst

 In this tutorial we will walk through how to collect results together in an ASR database and how to use the ASR web application to browse the database in a web-browser.
-Furthermore, we will see how to customize the layout of web application using database project configuration files.
+Furthermore, we will see how to customize the layout of a web application using database project configuration files.

 First we need some records in a cache in order to make a database, so let's